rust-lang/rust/README.md

   still run fine in Miri -- but might break (including causing UB) on different compiler versions or different platforms.
-* Program execution is non-deterministic when it depends, for example, on where exactly in memory allocations end up.
+* Program execution is non-deterministic when it depends, for example, on where exactly in memory allocations end up, or on the exact interleaving of concurrent threads.
 Miri tests one of many possible executions of your program.
-If your code is sensitive to allocation base addresses or other non-deterministic data, try running Miri with different values for `-Zmiri-seed` to test different executions.
+You can alleviate this to some extend by running Miri with different values for `-Zmiri-seed`, but that will still by far not explore all possible executions.
 * Miri runs the program as a platform-independent interpreter, so the program has no access to most platform-specific APIs or FFI.
 A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support SIMD or networking.
-* Miri currently does not check for data-races and most other concurrency-related issues.

 [rust]: https://www.rust-lang.org/
 [mir]: https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md